-Mary Ann Friend (1800-27Dec1838) was an author, sketch artist and lithographer who captured early impressions of Australia.
-She made a drawing of the camp at Fremantle and another of the banks of the Swan River where she, her husband, and husband's brothers were staying.
+Mary Ann Friend (1800-27Dec1838) was an author, sketch artist and lithographer who captured early impressions of Australia, having arrived on the Wanstead, of which her husband was master, on 30 January 1830.
+She made a drawing of the camp at Fremantle and another of the banks of the Swan River where she, her husband, and her husband's brothers were staying.

 She travelled from Portsmouth 14 August 1829, visiting the Swan River Colony on her way to Hobart, Van Diemen's Land with her husband Matthew Curling Friend (1792-1871), captain of the Wanstead, the ship on which they travelled.
 They returned to England via Singapore in 1831 and then came back to settle in Launceston where Matthew was port officer from July 1832.
 They lived at George Town until her death, after which her husband remarried.

 Design and Art Australia Online entry:

 Though she travelled extensively with her husband, Mary Ann Friend captured early impressions of her new homeland, Australia, often depicting dry landscapes which highlighted the struggles of the early pioneers.